The School Archery program aims to:

 Promote the sport of archery within schoolsProvide a safe and enjoyable outletDevelop and apply self disciplineEncourage students of whatever age, gender or physical ability to participate on equal termsEncourage and develop good sportsmanship and behaviourMaintain a sense of worth and achievementTeach good manners and etiquette in Sports

 The Paringa Archery Club School Archery program is a 1.5hr archery session.
 It was started by Tricia Freeman and built up by Ray Denton and is open to all schools.
 If you are looking for something more, then have a look at our STEM lessons.

 Who runs the program?

-The program is run by qualified coaches and instructors from the Paringa Archery Club.
+The program is run by qualified coaches from the Paringa Archery Club.